 Iron Man scolds Peter for recklessly fighting the Vulture, but then later rewards him for fighting Vulture by offering him a spot on the Avengers.
 (Iron Man need to work on his disciplinary skills before he becomes a dad.)
 Peter turns him down to concentrate on high school because he’s 15 years old and probably shouldn’t be fighting supervillains.
 (Except obviously he’s going to fight Thanos, a supervillain.)

 Surgeon Steven Strange (Benedict Cumberbatch) hurts his hands in a car accident and ventures to the mystical city of Kamar-Taj to find a cure.
-He trains under the Ancient One (Tilda Swinton) and Wong (Benedict Wong) to jump through holes in space.
+He trains under the Ancient One (Tilda Swinton), Wong (Benedict Wong), and Mordo (a criminally underused Chiwetel Ejiofor) to jump through holes in space.
 Doctor Strange saves the world using the Eye of Agomoto, which contains the Time Stone and can turn time backward or forward.
 The Ancient One dies, but she was an extremely problematic character so nobody is that sad about it.

 MCU Timeline: 2017